Atlanta Baroque Orchestra

 THE HISTORY

 Founded in Atlanta, Georgia, the Atlanta Baroque Orchestra has been performing continuously since 1998 and remains preeminent in the early music movement.
-We are the first and oldest professional orchestra in the Southeastern United States dedicated to the historically-informed performance (also called "authentic performance practice") of Baroque music on period instruments.
+This year, we are celebrating our 26th Season!
+The ABO is the first and oldest professional orchestra in the Southeastern United States dedicated to the historically-informed performance (also called "authentic performance practice") of Baroque music on period instruments.

 Guest artists have included: Stanley Ritchie, Monica Huggett, Sergiu Luca, and Dana Maiben, violinists; Paul O’Dette, lute; Aldo Abreu, recorder; Julianne Baird, Arietha Lockhart, and Judith Overcash, sopranos; Stephen Rickards, countertenor; the late Matthew Peaceman, oboist; and Paige Whitley-Bauguess and Thomas Baird, Baroque dancers.